lqc/thinkcspy/source/preface3-rle.rst

 * We're using PyScripter as our IDE, on Windows.
 And it is hardwired into parts of these notes, with screenshots, etc.
 * I've dropped GASP.
 * For graphics we start with the Turtle module.
   As things move along, we use PyGame for more advanced graphics.
+* I've introduced some event-driven programming using the turtle.
 * I have tried to push more object-oriented notions earlier, without asking students to synthesize objects or write their own classes.
 So, for example, in the chapter about the turtle, we create multiple instances of turtles,